 Which designers or artists inspire you?

 It’s hard to choose, but Jean-Michel Frank is certainly a major inspiration, as he managed to blend sensitivity and radicalism in a unique way.
 His personal journey and his work are fascinating.
-The Austrians Koloman Moser and Josef Hoffmann, for the accuracy of their drawings and their prodigious tranversality.
 When it comes to paintings, I always look to the virtuosos of color: Redon, Bonnard, Joseph Albers to name a few.

 What do you love most about your métier?